wonkas-factory/cribl-splitter/README.md

     - inputs/
     - logs/
     - target/surefire-reports
-  - Try the matrix for different OS
+  - Try the matrix for different OS - macOS didn't seem to have docker installed and ran into file path issues on Windows that could be fixed in the future

 ### Future Considerations

 1. Efficiently try to recreate the log outputs with appropriate buffer sizes
+1. Wireshark to listen in on the ports to see in more detail what is happening
 2. Running tests in parallel
 3. Additional docker compose configurations
     1. Two agents